 A 53-page binder produced at the launch of the Quality Agenda defined the campaign as “A Roadmap for the Future.”
 The guide was to speed up KP quality improvement efforts and to intensify efforts to share good ideas and innovations across the regions.

 The campaign emphasized the need to get all employees to understand and take part in quality initiatives.
-The roadmap outlined five specific tasks: 1) creating of a positive work environment; 2) measuring what we do; 3) improving what we do; 4) developing new approaches; and 5) telling our story.
+The roadmap outlined 5 specific tasks:

 In 1992, the first annual interregional conference on Total Quality Management featured workshops conducted by Don Berwick, MD; Brent James, MD, renowned quality improvement expert and statistician of Intermountain Healthcare in Utah; and David Eddy, MD, the man who invented the computer model that could compile a wide range of health data and simulate a realistic clinical situation.